Learn best-practice risk and trade management for successful Forex and CFD trades.

 - protects you against reverse liability and is therefore highly valuable for peace-of-mind in your overall trading experience.

-Please familiarize yourself with this policy's terms and conditions.
+Please familiarize yourself with this policy`s

 The stop out level or margin call, is another helpful automated MT4 tool because it helps protect you from greater losses in open markets by:

 - constantly monitoring the margin level and updating it in real-time

 - sending you a warning when your account reaches a margin level of 100%, by lighting the balance in your terminal window red

 - closing open position in your Admiral.Markets account at 30% margin level or at 50% in your Admiral.Prime account.